Electronic engineering: Education and training

 In most countries, a bachelor's degree in engineering represents the first step towards certification and the degree program itself is certified by a professional body.
 Certification allows engineers to legally sign off on plans for projects affecting public safety.
 After completing a certified degree program, the engineer must satisfy a range of requirements, including work experience requirements, before being certified.
 Once certified the engineer is designated the title of Professional Engineer (in the United States, Canada, and South Africa), Chartered Engineer or Incorporated Engineer (in the United Kingdom, Ireland, India, and Zimbabwe), Chartered Professional Engineer (in Australia and New Zealand) or European Engineer (in much of the European Union).

 A degree in electronics generally includes units covering physics, chemistry, mathematics, project management and specific topics in electrical engineering.
 Initially, such topics cover most, if not all, of the subfields of electronics engineering.
 Students then choose to specialize in one or more subfields towards the end of the degree.

 Fundamental to the discipline are the sciences of physics and mathematics as these help to obtain both a qualitative and quantitative description of how such systems will work.
 Today, most engineering work involves the use of computers and it is commonplace to use computer-aided design and simulation software programs when designing electronic systems.
 Although most electronic engineers will understand basic circuit theory, the theories employed by engineers generally depend upon the work they do.
 For example, quantum mechanics and solid-state physics might be relevant to an engineer working on VLSI but are largely irrelevant to engineers working with embedded systems.

-Apart from electromagnetics and network theory, other items in the syllabus are particular to electronics engineering course.
+Apart from electromagnetics and network theory, other items in the syllabus are particular to electronic engineering courses.
 Electrical engineering courses have other specialisms such as machines, power generation, and distribution.
 This list does not include the extensive engineering mathematics curriculum that is a prerequisite to a degree.

+Various universities have updated their electrical and electronics programs to include renewable energy courses.
+The courses are being created because the world is shifting towards becoming more energy efficient.

+Labs

+Labs are essential for electronics engineering providing students with hands on experience to understand their other electronics classes.
+Lab activities may involve:

+Breadboarding: Building basic circuits to learn components symbols involving leds, diodes, and resistors.

+Microcontrollers: Programming hardware devices such as Arduino boards to control other components.

+Soldering: Placing components on a printed circuit board and securing them using solder.